 Regardless of the decking boards you choose for your walking surface, use pressure-treated lumber for all posts, beams, and joists underneath the deck.
 The process of pressure treating lumber helps prevent damage from rot and infestation.
-It's fortunate that most deck framing is hidden below the deck surface, so most people use a construction-grade treated lumber there.
-Higher-quality grades of pressure-treated lumber are available for exposed posts or other visible framing.
-(It is still treated but will be a more visually appealing grade of lumber and won’t have the incisor marks often associated with pressure-treated lumber.)
+Since most deck framing is hidden below the deck surface, most people use a construction-grade treated lumber product that is distinguished by the visible incisor marks.
+It is important to note that not all construction-grade treated lumber is created equal.
+Higher-quality grades of pressure-treated framing lumber are harder to find, but most professional decking contractors understand the better product, and time savings is well worth the additional price.

 Certain applications will require more framing lumber under your deck.
 If you’re planning to place a hot tub or other heavy objects like large planter boxes on your deck, you’ll need extra framing to support the weight.
-Similarly, second-story elevated decks will require more lumber for bracing.
-If you're adding features like a hot tub to your new deck, we recommend consulting a professional contractor or an engineer.
+Similarly, second-story elevated decks may require larger framing members on the first level, additional bracing, etc. If you're adding features like a hot tub to your new deck, we recommend consulting a professional contractor or an engineer.

 Place a layer of flashing tape on the top of your deck joists.
 This protective layer guards against moisture and debris that may accumulate in the gap between deck boards, causing unwanted challenges over time.
 Using flashing tape will improve the likelihood that your treated deck framing remains in good shape—should you ever choose to change out your deck surface in the future.